Calculating Interrupted Stays for the H-2 Classifications

 Time in H-2 status is not automatically interrupted if the H-2 worker departs the United States.
 It will be considered to be interrupted if the guidelines in the chart above are met.
 Additionally:

 - If H-2 time is interrupted, time stops accruing toward the H-2 worker’s 3-year limit.
-Once he or she returns to the United States in H-2 status, time toward the 3-year limit begins to accrue again from the point where it stopped.
+Once they return to the United States in H-2 status, time toward the 3-year limit begins to accrue again from the point where it stopped.

-- If the H-2 worker has reached the 3-year limit, he or she must depart and remain outside the United States for at least 3 months before being readmitted in H-2 status.
+- If the H-2 worker has reached the 3-year limit, they must depart and remain outside the United States for at least 3 months before being readmitted in H-2 status.

-- Any time the H-2 worker is outside the United States for at least 3 months, his or her 3-year limit restarts from the beginning upon the worker’s readmission to the United States in H-2 status (for example, starts again at “day one”).
+- Any time the H-2 worker is outside the United States for at least 3 months, their 3-year limit restarts from the beginning upon the worker’s readmission to the United States in H-2 status (for example, starts again at “day one”).

 What are important factors to consider when calculating interrupted stays?